TulakHordia/OOPProject/README.md

 >   * [For known issues please refer to the known_issues file]

 ## About / Synopsis
-Parts 1 & 2 are done.
+Whole project is complete.
-A program used to create and edit exams, managing specific questions and answers.
+A program used to create, edit and manipulate questions.
-Create and export exams, copy exams, import question & answer lists.
+Create exams automatically or even manually and save them into a .txt file.
+Import/Export binary files, save to .txt files.

 ## Usage
-Run the program, choose whether to Import a 'questions.ser' file or the pre-made questions list.
-If you choose to import the 'questions list' it will import pre-made questions and save them to a binary file named 'questions.ser' into 'Exams/' directory.
-(It will create the directory if it does not exist).
-On the next program run, you can choose Option 2 in the menu to Import the 'questions.ser' file.
+Launch the program, everything else should be self-explanatory on how it works.

 ## Content
 Contains a way to add a new question + answer.
-Update a question, or update/delete an answer.
+(American or an Open one) Double clicking the questions table will enter "edit mode" and allow you to edit the question (by pressing Enter when done).
+Can see the Answers for an american question in a separate window.
+Can import & export files in and out of the program.
+Can opt into creating an automatic exam with set amount of questions or a manual one by selecting them in the table.
 Functions to manually create an exam with the available questions or rather let the program create one for you.
-Or even create a copy of an existing exam.
-Can sort the questions list by answer length.
-Export exams into .txt files or .ser files.
-Import .ser files.

 * Contains a 'Program' main class to request user input for the various options and implemented methods from 'ProgramMethods'.
 * A 'Manager' class to manage all the requests coming from the 'Program' main class.